enkidevs/seapig/README.md

 </Header>
 ```

-Any specific rendering change we need to make doesn't need to affect the `<Header>` component itself. `seapig` allows you to use whatever component you want.
+Any specific rendering change we need to make to one of its children doesn't need to affect the `<Header>` component itself. `seapig` allows you to use whatever component you want.

-Once you determine a repeatable set of logic for your site or groups of pages, you can wrap that logic into a specific `seapig` header component and be done with it.
+Once you determine a consistent set of logic for your site or groups of pages, you can wrap that logic into a specific `seapig` header component and be done with it.
 Any future requirements to any other system that uses the header won't affect you and you won't affect them.

 So how does the actual implementation of `Header` look like?